 Peterborough, Ontario has one of Canada’s highest concentrations of seniors, making Trent University an ideal environment for investigators like Dr. Skinner to conduct their research and provide students with an opportunity to learn experientially through their involvement in community-based research.

 As founding director of Peterborough’s Trent Centre for Aging & Society (TCAS) in 2013, Dr. Skinner and his team have been seeking ways to allow “greying” communities like Peterborough to remain resilient and thrive in the face of changing demographics.

 The stars aligned when, in February 2016, Dr. Skinner was named Canada Research Chair in Rural Aging, Health and Social Care, cementing his reputation as an international authority in this field of research.

-The National Ballet School of Canada (NBS) was looking to launch a new community outreach pilot program for seniors, funded by the Public Health Agency of Canada, Sharing Dance, but needed a partner to get the initiative off the ground.
+Canada’s National Ballet School (NBS) was looking to launch a new community outreach pilot program for seniors, funded by the Public Health Agency of Canada, Sharing Dance, but needed a partner to get the initiative off the ground.
 TCAS’ pre-established network of partners made Peterborough and its neighbouring counties the obvious choice for the pilot.